Best Time to Visit Jordan

 The temperatures in Amman in April typically range from 10 degrees Celsius to 23 degrees Celsius.
 On average, the city experiences about four days of rain this time of year.
 Heavier precipitation earlier in the year results in fields of picturesque wildflowers in the hills just north of Amman by mid April.
 Don't miss the opportunity to experience this photogenic sight if you're traveling to Jordan's capital around this time of year.

-Just a short car ride away is the Dead Sea, which hosts the Dead Sea Ultramarathon in April.
+Just a short car ride away is the Dead Sea, which hosts the Dead Sea Ultramarathon in late March or early April.
 The endurance challenge is the lowest marathon on Earth and draws thousands of athletes and spectators.
-In some years, the Amman International Theatre Festival takes place in April, as well.
+In some years, the Amman International Theatre Festival takes place in March or April, as well.
 Check local listings ahead of your trip for the most current dates of the performing arts celebration.